Are You Leaving Money on the Table? Four Strategies to Free Up Stuck Investments

 How to get unstuck

-To prevent financial fragmentation, Baick has her clients collect their financial statements and map out where their money is housed so they know exactly where every dollar is, who owns it and who the beneficiaries are.
+To prevent financial fragmentation, Baick has her clients collect their financial statements and map out where their money is housed so they know exactly where every dollar is, who holds it and who the beneficiaries are.

-She also has them log in to the accounts periodically so they won’t get locked out, and has them store the logins and passwords somewhere safe and accessible.
+She also has them log in to the accounts periodically so they won’t get locked out and has them store the logins and passwords somewhere safe and accessible.

 “I do encourage a lot of consolidation to minimize the fragmentation if it makes sense to do so,” says Baick.